 Scott Spears owner of Scrumptious and School House in Arvada is embarking on a new food adventure in 2019: So Radish.
-On track to open in the first quarter of the year, the restaurant will feature plant-based dishes with opportunities to add on “land,” “air” or “sea-based” proteins.
+Now open*, the restaurant will feature plant-based dishes with opportunities to add on “land,” “air” or “sea-based” proteins.

 Located in the old diner that most recently housed Ophelia’s Restaurant, So Radish will add a little funk to the quaint streets of Olde Town.
 “We try to put things in that are missing down here,” Spears explained.
 And while he knows there are a few great vegan restaurants in the area, Spears also understands the limited options most vegans and vegetarians have while eating out.